Its-a-me-Ashwin/Splay-Tree/README.md

 ## To Use
-* inched the header file
+* include the header file
 * create a splay tree object
 * use the methods to use the splay tree